theotherphil/imagecli/README.md

 ## User-defined functions

-We provide limited support for user-defined functions via the `func`, `func2` and `func3` operators.
-These operators allow you to specify a function to run on each subpixel of an image.
+We provide limited support for user-defined functions via the `func`, `func2` and `func3` operations.
+These operations allow you to specify a function to run on each subpixel of an image.
 Functions are arithmetic expression defined in terms of the following components:
 * Binary arithmetic operators `+`, `-`, `/`, `*` and `^`.
 * Parentheses '(' and ')'.